ragnarlevi/GTST/ReadMe.md

 ### H1 true, Graphs with different weights

 It is possible to test graphs which are topologically the same but have different edge weights.
 Here there are 50 graphs in each sample and the number of nodes is 30 for all graphs.
-The edge probabilty is 0.3.
+The edge probability is 0.3.
 We will label each node with its corresponding degree so that graph kernels that assume labels can be used.

 ```python